Augmentation varieties and disk potentials III: Relation to the disk potential

 We give a quick sketch of the proof.
-Assume that the we have the following irreducible factorization as before, The idea is similar to that of Theorem \ref{algpotthm}, but instead of constructing an augmentation $\varphi$ which vanishes on one of the irreducible factor $W_{\Lambda,i}$ of $W_\Lambda$, we can construct an augmentation $\phi$ such that $\varphi(W_{\Lambda,i})$ is a nilpotent element of order $d_i$.
+Assume that the following factorization holds as before:

+We proceed as in Theorem \ref{algpotthm}, but instead of constructing an augmentation $\varphi$ which vanishes on one of the irreducible factor $W_{\Lambda,i}$ of $W_\Lambda$, we construct an augmentation $\varphi$ such that $\varphi(W_{\Lambda,i})$ is a nilpotent element of order $d_i$.
 Let

 After a change in basis as in the proof of Theorem \ref{algpotthm}, we may assume that $W_{\Lambda,i}(0,..,y_k)$ is a polynomial with only transverse roots and let $1$ be a root.
 Thus $W_{\Lambda,i}'(0,..,1) \neq 0.$ Then, by viewing $W_{\Lambda,i}$ as a polynomial with $R$ coefficients, we have